International Institute for Nanotechnology

 • Learning how scientists think, test, revise, and discover

 Students interested in biology or medicine are welcome if they are also curious about materials, chemistry, nanotechnology, or hands-on lab research.
-However, NU Nano Scientist is not primarily a pre-med or biomedical research program.
+However, students who continue in research after their first year can build a strong foundation for fellowships, graduate school, and future research opportunities.

 This program may not be the best fit if you are looking only for a general pre-med experience, a biomedical shadowing opportunity, or a seminar with no interest in lab-based research.